Little Dorrit: Riches

 The now wealthy Dorrits decide that they should tour Europe as a newly respectable rich family.
 They travel over the Alps and take up residence for a time in Venice, and finally in Rome, displaying pride over their new-found wealth and position, hiding their past from new friends.
 Little Dorrit finds it difficult to adjust to their wealth and new social position, but only her uncle Frederick shares her feelings.
 Fanny and Tip adjust rapidly to the ways of society, as does Mr. Dorrit.
-But he fears that someone will discover the truth of his past spent in the Marshalsea.
-At a party in Rome, Mr Dorrit falls ill and later dies.
+But he fears that someone will discover the truth of his past.
+At a party in Rome, Mr Dorrit becomes confused and addresses the crowd in his role as Father of the Marshalsea.
+Returning to their lodgings, he falls ill and later dies.
 His distraught brother Frederick dies that same night.
-Little Dorrit, left alone, returns to London to stay with newly married Fanny and her husband, Edmund Sparkler.
+Left alone, Little Dorrit returns to London to stay with newly married Fanny and her husband, Edmund Sparkler.
 Meanwhile, Blandois disappears, and Mrs Clennam is suspected of his murder.